The call for November/December 2017

 1. Learn more about BC Grizzly Bears’ lives and the challenges that they face here.

 2. Talk to friends, neighbours and others that you meet.
-Surprisingly, many people are not even aware that Grizzly Bears have been killed twice a year in British Columbia.
+Surprisingly, many people are not even aware that Grizzly Bears are killed in a lottery hunt, twice a year, in British Columbia.
 You can help spread awareness.

 3. Call your MLA – ask them where they stand on the grizzly hunt and let them know that this is a provincial issue that needs their continued attention.

-4. Write to Premier John Horgan, Minister Doug Donaldson and other NDP MLAs that you know.
-Short messages from many people will get noticed!
+4. Write to Premier John Horgan, Minister Doug Donaldson and your own MLA.
+Short messages from many people get noticed!
 Please share this link on social media.

 August 15 2017: First day of the Fall grizzly hunt